 3) Bladeless Laser Cataract Surgery with a Standard Monofocal Lens with Limbal Relaxing Incisions (LRI): If you have a lower amount of astigmatism, you can have your corneal astigmatism corrected with limbal relaxing incisions (LRI) at the same time as your cataract surgery.

-4) Traditional Cataract Surgery with Standard Monofocal Lens: This is the only option that is covered by Medicare & most insurances.
-If you choose to have traditional cataract surgery with a standard monofocal lens implant for your after surgery visual outcome, you may decide to have both eyes corrected for distance vision and wear reading glasses for near vision, or have both eyes corrected for near vision and wear prescription glasses or contact lenses for distance vision.
+4) Traditional Cataract Surgery with Basic Monofocal Lens: This is the only option that is covered by Medicare & most insurances.
+If you choose to have traditional cataract surgery with a basic monofocal lens implant for your after surgery visual outcome, you may decide to have both eyes corrected for distance vision and wear reading glasses for near vision, or have both eyes corrected for near vision and wear prescription glasses or contact lenses for distance vision.
 Another option is to have monovision where your dominant eye is corrected for distance vision while your non-dominant eye is corrected for near vision.
 With monovision, you may not need reading or distance glasses.